cse364-unist/projects-group7/README.md

 ### Merge Faces API

-- **Description:** This API merges the faces of two individuals in an image.
+- **Description:** This API merges the faces of user face with the movie character in movie poster(Both images should be provided by user).
 - **HTTP Method:** POST
 - **Endpoint:** `/features/upload`
 - **Request Parameters:**
-  - `file1`: The image file of the first individual.
+  - `file1`: The image file(movie poster)
-  - `file2`: The image file of the second individual.
+  - `file2`: The image file of user face.
 - **Response:**
+  - `message`: A confirmation message indicating the successful face swap.
   - `image`: Base64 encoded string of the resulting image.
-  - `message`: A confirmation message indicating the successful face swap.

 #### Example Curl Commands

 ##### POST API Request

-curl -X POST -F "file1=@images/elon_musk.jpg" -F "file2=@images/mark.jpg" http://localhost:8888/features/upload
+curl -X POST -F "file1=@images/elon_musk.jpg" -F "file2=@images/mark.jpg" http://localhost:8080/features/upload

-Note: Replace http://localhost:8888 with the appropriate server address
+Note: Replace http://localhost:8080 with the appropriate server address

 ##### Expected Output:

 {
-  "image": "Base64_encoded_image",
-  "message": "Faces swapped successfully."
+  "message": "Faces swapped successfully.",
+  "image": "Base64_encoded_image"
 }

 This command uploads two image files (elon_musk.jpg and mark.jpg) and swaps the faces of the individuals.
 The response contains the merged image in base64 format along with a success message.